-10 Atlante Fund (in Italian 'Fondo Atlante') is a closed-end investment fund regulated by Italian law reserved for professional investors.
+13 Atlante Fund (in Italian "Fondo Atlante") is a closed-end investment fund regulated by Italian law reserved for professional investors.
 Atlante's investors are banks, insurance companies, banking foundations and the Cassa Depositi e Prestiti.
 Individual investment cannot be greater than 20% of the overall size.
-Atlante's administrator is Quaestio Capital Management SGR S.p.A.
+Atlante's administrator is Quaestio Capital Management SGR S.p.A..

-- (26) During the second half of 2016, the Institution recorded a sharp decline in core revenues, increased needs for provisioning on loans, increased needs for provisioning due to increased lawsuits, a significant deterioration in the asset quality and [...].
+- (26) Between August 2015 and September 2016, the Institution faced [...] liquidity outflows from customers, [...]. - (27) During the second half of 2016, the Institution recorded a sharp decline in core revenues, increased needs for provisioning on loans, increased needs for provisioning due to increased lawsuits, a significant deterioration in the asset quality and [...].
 This resulted in a breach of the Institution's [...]
-CET 1 requirement [...]. - (27) Atlante injected additional own funds for an amount of EUR 331.6 million in December 2016 and an amount of EUR 296.3 million in early January 2017 (total amount of EUR 628 million). - (28) [...].
-On 23 December 2016 the Italian Government had adopted Law decree No. 237/2016 of 23 December 2016 (which was later converted into law with Law no. 15 of 17 February 2017), to provide stressed banks with precautionary recapitalisation measures and guarantees on newly issued liabilities (the "GGBs").
-On the same date, the Institution requested a government guarantee on liabilities to be newly issued for an amount of EUR 3.5 billion. - (29) In December 2016, the ECB [...] called for a series of measures on capital and liquidity in order to preserve the Institution's continued operation and profitability. [...]. - (30) In response [...], the Institution submitted to the ECB a business plan (the "Business Plan"), envisaging a merger of the Institution with Banca Popolare di Vicenza S.p.A. (the "Merger").
-The Business Plan showed the need of a EUR [...] capital injection for the merged entity. [...]. - (31) In February 2017, the Italian State approved the Institution's request for a guarantee on newly issued liabilities for an amount of EUR 3.5 billion.
-This led to a temporary improvement of the Institution's liquidity position. - (32) At the beginning of March 2017, the ECB renewed its request for an individual capital conservation and capital raising plan for the Institution, [...].
-The ECB requested the Institution to describe the concrete measures and the timeline envisaged to address the capital needs. - (33) [...].
+CET 1 requirement [...]. - (28) Atlante injected additional own funds for an amount of EUR 164 million in December 2016 and an amount of EUR 146 million in early January 2017 (total EUR 310 million). - (29) [...].
+On 23 December 2016, the Italian Government had adopted Law decree No. 237/2016 of 23 December 2016 (which was later converted into law with Law no. 15 of 17 February 2017), to provide stressed banks with precautionary recapitalisation measures and guarantees on newly issued liabilities (the "GGBs").
+On the same date, the Institution requested a government guarantee on liabilities to be newly issued for an amount of EUR 3 billion. - (30) In December 2016, the ECB [...] called for a series of measures on capital and liquidity in order to preserve the Institution's continued operation and profitability. [...]14. - (31) In response [...], the Institution submitted to the ECB a business plan (the "Business Plan"), envisaging a merger of the Institution with Veneto Banca S.p.A. (the "Merger").
+The Business Plan showed the need of a EUR [...] capital injection for the merged entity. [...]. - (32) In February 2017, the Italian State approved the Institution's request for GGBs for an amount of EUR 3 billion.
+This led to a temporary improvement of the Institution's liquidity position. - (33) At the beginning of March 2017, the ECB renewed its request for an individual business, capital and funding plan for the Institution, [...].
+The ECB requested the Institution to describe the concrete measures and timeline envisaged to address the capital needs.